Trisha-Shukla/React-Projects/codePenClone/README.md

 - **Code Editor with Real-Time Preview**: Integrated editor for HTML, CSS, and JavaScript with real-time output.
 - **User Profile**: Users can view and manage their saved Pens from their profile page.
 - **Responsive Design**: The UI adapts seamlessly to different screen sizes, making it accessible from both desktop and mobile devices.
+- **Online Code Execution**: Integrated CodeJudge API to allow users to compile and run code in multiple languages directly within the app.
 - **Persistent Data Storage**: All pens and user data are stored in Firebase Firestore, enabling data persistence and user-specific content.

+## CodeJudge API Integration
+The CodePen Clone incorporates the CodeJudge API to provide a full-featured online compiler where users can write and execute code in multiple languages directly within the app.
+This enables users to test their code without leaving the platform.

+**API Integration**: The app uses Axios to make requests to the CodeJudge API, which allows users to submit code, specify the programming language, and receive the output.
+**Language Support**: CodeJudge API supports various languages, enabling users to work with different tech stacks.
+**Security**: The API key is securely stored in environment variables to prevent exposure in the codebase.
+**Error Handling**: The app includes error handling to display meaningful messages if there is an issue with the code submission or response from the API.

 ## Technologies Used